 See as well Vegetable under Mouth slang.

-Quote from the French writer Michel Houellebecq: “Sometimes I brought slices de ham to to accompany vegetables in boîte of the office; even once I bring myself a garlic sausage.
+Quote from the French writer Michel Houellebecq: “Sometimes I brought slices de ham for to accompany vegetables in box of the office; even once I bring myself a garlic sausage.
 "In serotonin (2019, Flammarion Editions).

 Some may be use raw ou cooked, but most require baking.